ahuacate/pve-nas/README.md

 Our Easy Scripts have preset configurations.
 The installer may accept or decline the ES values.
 If you decline the User will be prompted to input all required configuration settings.
 PLEASE read our guide if you are unsure.

+<h4><b>1) PVE NAS Builder Easy Script</b></h4>
-> Use this script to start the PVE NAS Installer.
+Use this script to start the PVE NAS Installer.
 The User will be prompted to select a installation type.
 Run in a PVE host SSH terminal.

 ```bash
 bash -c "$(wget -qLO - https://raw.githubusercontent.com/ahuacate/pve-nas/master/pve_nas_installer.sh)"
 ```
-> PVE Hosted 'Ubuntu NAS' Easy Script Toolbox.
+<h4><b>2) PVE Ubuntu NAS Toolbox Easy Script</b></h4>
 For creating and deleting user accounts, installing optional add-ons and upgrading your NAS OS.
 Run in a PVE host SSH terminal.

 ```bash
 bash -c "$(wget -qLO - https://raw.githubusercontent.com/ahuacate/pve-nas/master/pve_nas_toolbox.sh)"